 Real Estate Fraud

-This District Attorney’s Office may handle any case where the property is located in Alameda County.
-Not all cases are criminal cases.
+Not all cases are criminal in nature.
 In some situations, your case may be a civil matter.
-By law, we are not allowed to assist with civil matters, but may be able to refer you to other agencies.
+By law, we are not permitted to assist in civil matters, but we may be able to refer you to other agencies.

 Resources & FAQs